 US Department of Health & Human Services

-For the most current information on health care and insurance laws and how they might affect you and your child
+For the most recent information on health care and insurance laws and how they might affect you and your child

 National Association of Insurance Commissioners (NAIC)

 To find your state’s Insurance Commissioner or Department of Insurance

 Toll-free number: 1-866-843-2572 (may need to leave a number for a call back)

 Provides free, confidential legal information about laws and resources for many cancer-related issues including health insurance issues, denial of benefits, and government benefits